SFPC/BeginningCodersBootcamp/draft/01/readme.md

 # Bootcamp 01

-allow for 30 minutes of technical setup for open frameworks.
+### functions, variables

-open with a 20 minute talk about the goals of coding. what is code? [slides](https://docs.google.com/presentation/d/1LyL2s73L5CTtCaYfjDCRjG1mK-9FNm1_mgxFSXcamgQ/edit?usp=sharing)
+begin with the goals of the class. [slides](https://docs.google.com/presentation/d/1LyL2s73L5CTtCaYfjDCRjG1mK-9FNm1_mgxFSXcamgQ/edit?usp=sharing)

 ---

-## new sketch 1.01: "name"

 ### introduction

-spend 10 minutes learning about and exploring open frameworks drawing functions like line, rect, circle, ellipse.

-lessons:
+spend 10 minutes looking inside the openFrameworks folder: examples, apps/myApps, use projectGenerator to create a new project.

+> new project generator sketch

+introduction:

+- ofDrawLine, ofDrawRectangle, ofDrawCircle
-- draw one ofDrawLine together with some understanding of the (x,y,x,y) pair of endpoints, explore the coordinate system.
-The Y axis is upside down.
+- explore the coordinate system.
+The Y axis is upside down
 - learn basic C++ syntax, like semicolons, case-sensitivity
 - different parameters mean different things sometimes, x / width / radius. there are conventions, x comes before y, width before height
 - we can put math inside the parameters: `ofDrawLine(10, 10, 1024 - 10, 768 - 10);` arrive here by drawing a line from one corner to another, but with a little 10px margin.

 ### draw your name

-comment out all your draw code.
+comment out those few lines of practice code.

 *challenge: draw your name.
 20 minutes*